Grabenstrasse 18

 Lothar Oppenheimer, who had immigrated to America in 1948 pursued a career as a businessman there.

+Kurt Oppenheimer was first sent to the camp near Hay (New South Wales), and in May 1941 he was transferred to the Tatura camp (Victoria).
 Members of the Upper and Lower Houses of the British Parliament advocated for the rights of the refugees, and because of this the first internees were freed in July 1940.
 By the middle of 1941 most of the refugees had been released from the internment camps, however not those who were imprisoned in Australia.
-The Australian authorities treated the internees, among them Kurt Oppenheimer, as prisoners-of-war.
+The Australian authorities treated the internees as prisoners-of-war.
 Attempts in England to obtain better treatment and release for them led to Kurt Oppenheimer finally being freed among the last group of internees to be released.
 In October 1942 their return trip back to England as arranged.
 The way to freedom now seemed assured for him.

 However, this is what happened: “Forty refugees, among them 22-year-old Kurt Oppenheimer from Göppingen lost their lives during the return trip from Australia when the ship on which they were traveling was torpedoed.”
-In 1960 Lothar Oppenheimer had made this statement about his brother’s death to Paul Sauer who had started to assemble evaluation sheets for each Jewish citizen residing in Baden-Württemberg since March 1, 1933.
-Now we, the members of the Stolperstein Initiative, finally had the sad confirmation of how the life of Kurt Oppenheimer ended tragically on October 29, 1942 – on his way to England and to freedom!
-In all probability, Kurt’s ship was sunk by a Japanese warship.
-There were also small squadrons of the German Navy in the Pacific.
-But in the period in question no German ship was in the sea area in question.
+In 1960 Lothar Oppenheimer had already made this statement about his brother’s death to Paul Sauer who had started to assemble evaluation sheets for each Jewish citizen residing in the later Baden-Württemberg since March 1, 1933.
+Now we had the sad confirmation of how the life of Kurt Oppenheimer ended tragically on October 29, 1942 – on his way to England and to freedom!
+The date of the sinking of the ship on which Kurt Oppenheimer was to return to Europe is, as mentioned, October 29, 1942.
+On this day, the ship ‘M.V.
+Abosso’, a passenger ship chartered by the British government, was sunk in the South Atlantic, 700 nautical miles northwest of the Azores by the German submarine U 575.
+The Abosso had set off from Australia and, after a stopover in Cape Town, was heading for Liverpool.
+44 internees were to return to England on this ship; only one of the internees survived, Kurt Oppenheimer drowned.

 Gunter Demnig laid on 2nd October 2013 a memorial stone for Kurt Oppenheimer next to the stones of his parents in Grabenstraße 18.